hyundai-robotics/doc-hrscript/book.md

 ```
 # 9.2 Load/Save

-Explains the statements that load/save files into/from the memory of the Hi6 controller's MAIN module.# 9.2.1 load_job
+Explains the statements that load/save files into/from the memory of the ${cont_model} controller's MAIN module.# 9.2.1 load_job

 Statement that reads changes of the MAIN module's project/jobs/ folder to update the memory.